Notes Opinions on the NA-KD logo

 - Labeled with

-As with every other nerd, the urge to “correct” things you consider wrong is strong.
-Well, I decided to do a little 30 minute exercise out of this.
-And at the same time educate and spread my views and opinions.
+As with every other nerd, the tendency and urge to “correct” things you consider is strong.
+Well, I decided to do a little 30 minute exercise.
+At the same time educate and spread my views and opinions.

 The logotype for fashion company NA-KD is one that’s been nagging me a bit too much.
 With a max of 30 minutes, I decided to improve on the things I consider the most obvious.
 Only focusing on the logotype.